RealEnder/dwpa/INSTALL.md

 Web application configuration
 -
-- Copy all files from `web` directory from dwpa repo to your webserver root
+- Copy all files from `web` directory from dwpa repo to your webserver
+- Point the webserver root to `public/` directory
+- Run `composer install` in web to pull the required libraries
 - Copy previously built `hcxpcapngtool` binary to a location, where web server process can execute it, eg. in webserver root
-- edit `mail.php` and put your own SMTP configuration
 - Make sure webserver process can write to dictionaries location (to update cracked.txt.gz) and capture file location(`CAP` define from conf.php), where submissions will be written
 - `bosskey` must be 32 byte hexadecimal string, known to you, with which you will be able to see cracked PSKs in clear and search the full database

 Assuming:

-- your webserver root vhost location is `/var/www/wpa-sec`
+- your webserver root vhost location is `/var/www/wpa-sec/public`
 - your cap files location is `/var/www/wpa-sec/cap`
-- your dictionaries location is `/var/www/wpa-sec/dict`
+- your dictionaries location is `/var/www/wpa-sec/public/dict`

 conf.php should look something like this: